 In the automation world, we touch so many different industries, platforms, technologies, and standardization's, that it is important to know the most up-to-date, relevant information to help our clients get ahead.
-Whether it is industry specific information, the most pertinent practices, or just looking to increase your knowledge, there are a number of places to look.
+Whether it is industry-specific information, the most pertinent practices, or just looking to increase your knowledge, there are a number of places to look.
 Below is a list of the top four places to seek information to help you reach your automation goals:

 Automation World is a magazine, newsletter, and website that offers a multitude of controls information.
-The magazine has their metaphoric hands in both factory and process worlds, and their knowledges base regarding products – from controls and drives to energy management, is extensive.
+The magazine has their metaphoric hands in both factory and process worlds, and their knowledge base regarding products – from controls and drives to energy management, is extensive.
 They offer information about engineering, IT, and operations, making Automation World a news outlet worth subscribing.

 International Society of Automation (ISA)

 ISA is a global non-profit organization that helps standardize, educate, and certify the automation industry and its professionals.
-They host conferences and exhibitions, and strive to help their members through networking and training.
+They host conferences and exhibitions and strive to help their members through networking and training.
 This is a great way to link up with other professionals in the industry and learn what they have gained through experience.

 Control System Integrators Association (CSIA)